FabianMarsh/Sport-Genesis/README.md

 * [django-allauth](https://django-allauth.readthedocs.io/en/latest/): Enables to project to use multiple authtication schemes and account verfication.
 * [Bootstrap](https://getbootstrap.com/): Used styling provided to quickly position content as well as create bespoke styling with custom css.
 * [Font Awesome](https://fontawesome.com/): The vase array of icons were used as intuitive design to help users find and understand features that were designed in an already established manner.
+* [Pillow](https://pillow.readthedocs.io/en/stable/): Was needed to use the ImageField for the subscriptions and products models.

 ## Testing